War in Afghanistan (2001–2021): Drug trade

 In 2000, Afghanistan accounted for an estimated 75% of the world's opium supply, which was the Taliban's largest source of revenue through taxes on opium exports.
+However, in July 2000, Mullah Omar banned all opium cultivation, cutting the opium harvest by 94%.
+Observers said this was an attempt to gain international recognition, raise opium prices and increase profit from the sale of large existing stockpiles.

+During and after the 2001 invasion, the US allied with powerful Pashtun warlords who had been involved in drug smuggling in the country’s south-east.
+According to historian Alfred McCoy, this meant that when the Taliban was overthrown, "the groundwork had already been laid for the resumption of opium cultivation and the drug trade on a major scale."
+Ahmed Wali Karzai, the younger brother of Hamid Karzai, was allegedly a prominent drug trafficker and on the CIA payroll, though he denied this.
+In 2008, The New York Times reported that despite credible reports of his involvement in the trade, these were not investigated by the US government.
+By 2005, Afghanistan was producing 90% of the world's opium.

-Mullah Omar banned opium cultivation in 2001, which observers said was an attempt to gain international recognition, raise opium prices and increase profit from the sale of large existing stockpiles.
-Opium production increased in the years following the October 2001 invasion, with Afghanistan producing 90% of the world's opium by 2005.
-According to a 2018 SIGAR report, the US had spent $8.6 billion since 2002 to stop Afghanistan's drug trade.
-A May 2021 SIGAR report estimated that the Taliban earned 60% of their revenue from the trade, while UN officials estimated more than $400 million was earned by the Taliban between 2018 and 2019, however other experts estimated that the Taliban earned at most $40 million annually.
+By 2018, the US had spent $8.6 billion since 2002 to stop Afghanistan's drug trade.
+A 2021 report estimated that the Taliban earned 60% of their revenue from the trade, while UN officials estimated more than $400 million was earned by the Taliban between 2018 and 2019, however other experts estimated that the Taliban earned at most $40 million annually.
+In 2010, Peter Dale Scott, citing UN estimates, stated that the Taliban's share of the Afghan opium trade was far smaller than that belonging to supporters of Karzai's government.
+Between 2004 and 2015, the CIA ran a covert program in an attempt to reduce the opium trade in Afghanistan by dropping specially developed poppy seeds that would produce plants containing almost none of the chemicals used to make heroin.

-NATO's Failure to Secure Afghanistan
+After the Fall of Kabul, the opium trade initially boomed.
+The Taliban outlawed opium production again in 2022 during the poppy harvest.
+The ban also came in the middle of a major economic crisis.
+A 2023 UN report estimated that poppy cultivation in Afghanistan had dropped by over 95% removing the country from its place as the world's largest opium producer and being replaced by the Chin State and Sagaing Region of Myanmar.

+Factors leading to coalition defeat

 Observers have argued that the mission in Afghanistan was hampered by a lack of agreement on objectives, a lack of resources, lack of coordination, too much focus on the central government at the expense of local and provincial governments, and too much focus on the country instead of the region.

 Failures of the NATO-led coalition efforts to end the Afghanistan insurgency include systematic failures to build institutional and governance structures, as US policy prioritized counterterrorism.
 Government forces in Afghanistan likewise became too financially dependent on Western powers, unable to build an independent governing system in rural areas.